Illinois Agility Test

 What This Test Measures

-This test measures overall agility, including speed, body control, and the ability to change direction quickly while maintaining balance.
+This test measures your agility — the ability to change direction quickly while maintaining speed and balance.

 Equipment Needed